Wandering Through Gujarat’s Quiet Suburbs and Endless Coastlines

 Apparently, there was only one car and bike rental service in Jamnagar unlike any other more popular travel destinations and they did not offer motorcycles beyond the city limits.
 So, I had to curb the bike rider in me and go ahead with a rental car.
 It was a perfectly well maintained Baleno Automatic 2024.

-I was never a fan of the Baleno as the build quality of Suzukis has always been bad, but given the lack of options I went ahead, and ended up falling in love with the machine.
+I was never a fan of the Baleno as the build quality of Suzukis has always had a bad reputation, but given the lack of options I went ahead, and ended up falling in love with the machine by the end of the trip.
 Its a smooth AMT transmission and the suspension of the car surprised me.
-Here is a picture of the car that I drove for 650 kms in total:
+Here are a couple of pictures of the car that I drove for 650 kms in total: